Quantum illumination reveals phase-shift inducing cloaking

 The idea of covering an object with a cloak to render it invisible is an old dream in literature and science fiction.
 However, it was not until the 1960's that specific theoretical proposals emerged~\cite{Dolin, Kerker}.
-The key idea behind cloaking is that the scattering cross section of an object can be reduced by modifying the surrounding electromagnetic field.
-Although physical implementations of cloaking were impossible for many years, the last decade had seen a dramatic improvement in cloaking technology due to advances in metamaterials~\cite{Leonhardt, Pendry, Schurig}.
-Making use of these metamaterials, light reflected off a background illuminates the cloaked object which deflects it without varying the wavefront.
+The key paradigms of cloaking are based on the reduction or cancellation of the scattering cross section of an object by modifying the surrounding electromagnetic field, or steering of incident illumination around an object and reforming it on the other side.
+Although physical implementations of cloaking were impossible for many years, the last decade had seen a dramatic improvement in cloaking technology~\cite{Leonhardt, Pendry, Schurig} due to advances in metamaterials~\cite{Liu,Lapine}.
+Making use of these metamaterials, light reflected off of a background illuminates the cloaked object, which diverts and reconstructs afterwards the wavefront with the same trajectory.
 As a consequence, an observer only sees the background without noticing the object.
-Currently, several methods for cloaking, such as coordinate transformation~\cite{Pendry, Schurig}, transmission line~\cite{Alitalo2, Alitalo3} and metal-plate~\cite{Tretyakov} cloaks, or plasmonic media~\cite{Alu}, have been proposed and experimentally compared~\cite{Alitalo}.
+Currently, several methods for cloaking, such as coordinate transformation~\cite{Pendry, Schurig}, transmission line~\cite{Alitalo2, Alitalo3} and metal-plate~\cite{Tretyakov} cloaks, plasmonic media~\cite{Alu}, have been proposed and experimentally compared~\cite{Alitalo}, as well as carpet~\cite{Li}, exterior~\cite{Lai} and space-time~\cite{McCall} cloaks, besides illusion generators~\cite{Jiang} and acoustic cloaks~\cite{Nelson}.
 Benefits and handicaps of each method have been analyzed in detail, evaluating reflectivity coefficients and phase shifts generated in the wavefront due to the cloak.
-Furthermore, in the last few years, it has been shown that it is possible to cover targets in a different range of frequencies, including the microwave regime~\cite{Schurig}.
+Furthermore, in the last few years, it has been shown that it is possible to cloak targets in a different range of frequencies~\cite{Shchelokova}, including microwave~\cite{Schurig,Liu15}, terahertz~\cite{Zhou} and optical regimes~\cite{Ergin}.